KONICA MINOLTA

 Even after incorporating a chemical into the production process following risk assessment, Konica Minolta checks periodically to make sure that there are no changes in the amount used or the conditions of use.
 If there are any changes, a risk assessment is performed again to ensure appropriate management.

-Reducing and Fully Phasing out Chemicals
+Reducing Chemicals

 Reducing VOCs based on Konica Minolta's own risk management indicators